ginarice136/notes/README.md

 - Today's programming wisdom is to be a lifelong learner, always staying up-to-date with the latest technologies and programming languages.
 This involves reading blogs, articles, and books, attending workshops and conferences, as well as participating in online forums and communities.
 By constantly updating your knowledge and skills, you will become a valuable asset to any team or organization.

 Another piece of wisdom in programming is the importance of code readability and maintainability.
 Writing clean, concise, well-documented code will make it easier for others to understand and work with your code, leading to a more efficient and collaborative work environment.
 Always strive to follow best practices and coding standards, such as using appropriate variable names, adding comments, organizing code into logical blocks, etc. These practices will not only benefit you as a programmer but also the entire team you work on.

+# 2024-03-15
+- Today's programming wisdom: "Premature optimization is the root of all evil" - Sir Tony Hoare.
+This quote emphasizes that over-concern with optimizing code before it's necessary can lead to unnecessary complexity, bugs, and harder maintenance.
+Focus on writing clean, readable, and functional code first.
+Optimize only when profiling and testing reveal specific bottlenecks that hinder performance.

+In essence, always consider the bigger picture and prioritize clarity and correctness over premature micro-optimizations.
+As you iterate and gain a deeper understanding of your software's behavior, you'll be in a better position to make informed decisions about where to optimize for speed or efficiency.